eruption-project/eruption-website/content/pages/devices.md

 <div class="spacer-xs"></div>

-### Enabling experimental drivers
+### Enabling Experimental Drivers

-Experimental drivers are **disabled** in the default configuration.
+**Experimental** drivers are **disabled** in the default configuration.
 To enable support for experimental drivers, please edit the configuration file
 `/etc/eruption/eruption.conf` and set the following value:

 ```toml